UU-cellbiology/bvv-playground/README.md

 - "volumetric" rendering method ("alpha-blending");
 - nearest-neighbor and trilinear interpolation;
 - lookup tables (LUTs, custom with alpha values and coming from ImageJ);
-- clipping of displayed sources in shaders (optionally using custom transform).
+- clipping of displayed sources in shaders (optionally using custom transform);
+- perspective and orthographic projections.

 Currently synced to BVV version 0.3.4 (this [commit](https://github.com/bigdataviewer/bigvolumeviewer-core/tree/2b8367ef592ede840ecba932deb7ff19b1896d6a)).